robisonsantos/evm/README.md

     If you are sure you have all dependencies installed and don't want to be asked about continuing with the installation, use the option -y AFTER the erlang_version.
 This will make the script continue with installation without asking anything to you.

+   If you want to install documentation along with erlang, pass in the option --with-docs.
+You can later access documentation using `$ erl -man mnesia` for example.
 - *installed* (`$ evm installed`)
     This will show all the installed erlang versions on your system.